Reza Shekari: Zob Ahan

-Shekari joined the Persian Gulf Pro League side Zob Ahan in summer 2015 when he signed a 3-year contract with this Isfahani side.
+Shekari joined the Persian Gulf Pro League side Zob Ahan in the summer of 2015 when he signed a 3-year contract with this Isfahani side.
 He made his debut for Zob Ahan in 2nd fixtures of 2015–16 Persian Gulf Pro League against Sepahan while he substituted in for Mehdi Rajabzadeh.
 Shekari scored his first professional goal on 4 November 2015 in a 2–0 Hazfi Cup victory against Persepolis.

-After a good season with Zob Ahan, Shekari joined Swiss club FC Basel on a one-week trial in May 2016.
+After a good season with Zob Ahan, Shekari joined the Swiss club FC Basel on a one-week trial in May 2016.

 Rubin Kazan

 On 31 August 2017, he signed a contract with the Russian Premier League side FC Rubin Kazan, joining compatriot Sardar Azmoun at the club.
 Shekari was assigned to the U21 team.
 He made his Russian Premier League debut on 7 April 2018 in a game against FC Akhmat Grozny.

 Tractor

 On 9 July 2019, Iranian club Tractor confirmed that they officially signed Shekari.